Sketaful/Plugins-Permissions/README.md

 These are easily copied into ex.
 LuckPerms and then just edited to change <name> to the actual name/names you want perms for.
 But...
 I might have missed a space somewhere and if there's a space like <region name> instead of <regionname> LuckPerms will add that as two permissions.
 One <region and one name>.
 This is because LuckPerms can't handle spaces when you add permissions.
 It can handle spaces if adding them by editing an already added perm, but not when mass copying it in.

   If there is any I've missed.
 Please feel free to tell me and I'll fix it.
 Or change it yourself and push that change.

+  Every variable like .<map name> or .<name> etc is written in capital letters like .MAPNAME or .NAME without spaces and <>[] etc. This is because if you just select all permissions and copy/paste into LuckPerms it will cut at the spaces and <>[] which would give you multiple perms in LuckPerms that just say .name> etc. This way it doesn't and you can just add all and then in LuckPerms change NAME and MAPNAME etc to the names and maps you want.